 Science Show for Kids

-Laugh and learn as students help Dr. Brain with experiments and demonstrations.
-Doctor Brain performs an engaging school workshop and science show that appeals to both Primary and Secondary schools.
+Laugh and learn as students help Doctor Brain with experiments and demonstrations.
+Doctor Brain performs an engaging school science show that appeals to Primary schools.
 Fun-Believable Science is a show with a “wow” factor that will have your students buzzing.
-See Dr. Brain defy gravity, conduct an experiment on the entire audience, and involve students and teachers in demonstrations that are both fun and informative.
-A hilarious 1 hour show that combines science and entertainment.
+See Doctor Brain defy gravity, conduct an experiment on the entire audience, and involve students and teachers in demonstrations that are both fun and informative.
+An interactive 1 hour show that combines science and entertainment.

 Science Show Topics Include:

-This school workshop and show is facilitated by Jeff Keough who has over 25 years experience as an entertainer.
+Fun-Believable Science is facilitated by Jeff Keough who has over 25 years experience as an entertainer.
 Jeff has performed at the White House, Leinster House, toured America and Canada, and performed at his daughters Senior Infant Class.
 Jeff has a background as a juggler and magician having written and performed his stage shows “Jackula” and “Captain Splash”.
-Jeff has applied this experience as an entertainer to create the same fun atmosphere and energy for his new show “Dr. Brain’s Fun-Believable Science”.
+Jeff has applied this experience as an entertainer to create the same fun atmosphere and energy for your school show.